 Leadership

-Lead diverse teams, practicing project management and team coordination, leveraging Agile methodologies and tools like Docker, Jira, and Git/GitHub.
+Led diverse teams, practiced project management and team coordination, and leveraged Agile methodologies and tools such as Docker, Jira, and Git/GitHub.

-Through my various experiences, I developed a diverse set of skills and have outlined the highlights of my expertise below.
+Through my various experiences, I've developed a diverse set of skills.
+Below are the highlights of my expertise:

-Lead diverse teams, practicing project management and team coordination, leveraging Agile methodologies and tools like Docker, Jira, and Git/GitHub.
+Led diverse teams, practiced project management and team coordination, and leveraged Agile methodologies and tools such as Docker, Jira, and Git/GitHub.

-Specialized in programming ARM Cortex microcontrollers in C, managing peripherals like UARTs, I2C, SPI serial communication, and GPIO.
+Specialized in programming ARM Cortex microcontrollers in C, managing peripherals such as UARTs, I2C, SPI serial communication, and GPIO.

 Experience with ground-to-flight software communications utilizing CCSDS protocols and satellite communication network algorithms.